-He is highly regarded by The Legal 500 (Banking and Finance and Capital Markets), by Chambers Global 2012 (Banking and Finance) and by Chambers Europe 2012 (Banking and Finance), by Citywealth Leaders List 2012 (International Lawyer), by Legal Media Group in its Expert Guides 2012 (Trust and Estates) and in its Best of Best Lawyers 2012 (Trust and Estates).
+He is recommended by The Legal 500 2019 (Banking and Finance, Capital Markets and Private Clients), by Chambers Global 2019 and Chambers Europe 2019 (Banking and Finance, Capital Markets and Investment Funds), by WWL Switzerland Best Lawyers (Banking) and by IFLR1000 2020 (Banking and Capital Markets).

 He graduated from the University of Zurich (lic. iur., 1998) and the London School of Economics and Political Science (M.Sc., Law and Accounting, 2002).
 He was admitted to the Bar in Switzerland in 2000 and, as a solicitor (not practising) of England and Wales in 2003, is an authorised issuer's representative at the SIX Swiss Exchange and is recognised as a trust and estate practitioner (TEP) by STEP.
 Oliver Widmer joined Pestalozzi in 2001.
-In 2003/2004, he was seconded to head the Swiss law and compliance department of one major US investment bank.
+In 2003/2004, he was seconded to head the Swiss law and compliance department of one major US investment bank